And the Story Goes: "Indah"

-Penned by Indonesian pop singer-songwriter, Melly Goeslaw, "Indah" (English: Lovely) is an R&B/urban-influenced pop song.
+Penned by Indonesian pop singer-songwriter, Melly Goeslaw, "Indah" (English: Lovely) is an R&B/urban-influenced pop track.
 Released as the second single, the protagonist of the song demands her lover to give his love and convinces him that he will not regret loving her.
-The music video for "Indah" is influenced by hip hop dance and culture.
+The music video for "Indah" is influenced by hip-hop dance and culture.

 "Cinta Mati"

 "Cinta Mati" (English: Love to Death) was released as the third single.
 The song was written and features Indonesian pop rock record producer and singer-songwriter Ahmad Dhani.
 In the song, the protagonists of the song tell how big their love is, as they sing Cintaku sedalam samudra/setinggi langit di angkasa/kepadamu/cintaku sebesar dunia/seluas jagad raya ini/kepadamu (My love is as deep as ocean/as high as the sky in the space/for you/My love is as big as the world/as large as this universe/for you).
 The music video for the song features both artists singing with Agnes singing in the coldness and Ahmad Dhani singing and playing piano surrounded by fire.